clearwater-trust/beautiful-jekyll/_posts/2018-07-08-self-sovereign-key-management.md

 Consider Scenario ONE.
 I like to call it the Stoned Uncle Scenario.

-Where is your private key, Uncle?
+_Where is your private key, Uncle?_

 "I don't know.
 I leave all my coins on Coinbase so i don't have to worry about it."  **FAIL**

-Where is your private key, Uncle?
+_Where is your private key, Uncle?_

 "I don't know, I lost it."  **FAIL**

-Where is your private key, Uncle?
+_Where is your private key, Uncle?_

 "I have backup copies in triplicate stored in various places ITRW and encrypted in the cloud." **SUCCESS**

 If we are unable to convince EVERYBODY that storing private keys is part of the blockchain contract, then WTF are we doing on the blockchain?

 Nobody is going to save you from yourself.
-Part of the new-world order is our ability to manage real value without involving ANYBODY else.
+Part of the new world order is our ability to manage real value without involving ANYBODY else.

 This is self-sovereign key management.
 Without it, all blockchains are worthless.

-[buy and sell anything with crypto at pepper.works](https://pepper.works) [bitcoin and banking services at clearwater-trust.com](https://clearwater-trust.com)
+[buy and sell anything with crypto at pepper.works](https://pepper.works)

+[bitcoin and banking services at clearwater-trust.com](https://clearwater-trust.com)